 Why retire to Ireland?

-Ireland is a popular retirement destination, and with good reason.
+Ireland is a popular retirement destination and with good reason.
 It is an English-speaking nation with a high standard of living.
 It boasts excellent healthcare and accommodation to suit all budgets.
 The climate is temperate, with snow and extreme heat a rarity.
 It’s rich in history and culture, with stunning scenery and endless sightseeing opportunities.
-It also acts as the gateway to other countries, providing an excellent base for those wanting to visit the UK, Europe and places further afield, such as North Africa and Turkey.
+It also acts as the gateway to other countries, providing an excellent base for those wanting to visit the UK, Europe, and places further afield, such as North Africa and Turkey.
 The locals are known for their warm welcome, and the population remains small – and safe.
 In fact, gun crime is practically unheard of.
-The cities provide a cosmopolitan flavour, but otherwise you’ll find a relaxed and slow pace of life.
+The cities provide a cosmopolitan flavor, but otherwise, you’ll find a relaxed and slow pace of life.

 When you take all these factors into account, retiring to Ireland is an attractive proposition.
 Furthermore, there are people scattered across the globe with Irish ancestry.
 If this is you, then you could retire to the Emerald Isle with ease.

 While Ireland has a thriving ex-pat community, it does not have an open border policy.
 There are rules around who is, and who is not, allowed to stay in the long term.
 This all depends on what kind of passport you hold.

 Irish and UK passport holders

 If you have an Irish or UK passport, you can enter Ireland without a visa.
 You can reside in the State without restrictions and can access State-funded services, including healthcare.
 Not everyone who holds an Irish or UK passport actually considers themselves to be ‘from’ Ireland or the UK.
 Indeed, you might have spent your whole life in the USA, Canada or Australia.
 But if you have a valid passport from one of these countries, then you have the right to live in Ireland for as long as you see fit, irrespective of your age.